-If you would prefer to be assessed by a First Nations assessment organisation, I can refer you to them instead.
+If you would prefer to be assessed by an Aboriginal and Torres Strait Islander assessment organisation, I can refer you to them instead.
 This may take time.
 We would connect you with the organisation, and then they will be in touch as soon as they can to book an assessment with you.
 How would you like to proceed?"

-Option A: Bill indicates that he would prefer to be assessed by a First Nations assessment organisation in the future, but to keep the process moving given his health and care needs, would continue the conversation with Steve as planned.
+Option A: Bill indicates that he would prefer to be assessed by an Aboriginal and Torres Strait Islander assessment organisation in the future, but to keep the process moving given his health and care needs, would continue the conversation with Steve as planned.

 Steve advises Bill that for continuity of care, any future reviews of his care will now come back to Steve's organisation.
-Based on Bill's preferences, Steve can keep that in place, or transfer Bill to a First Nations assessment organisation when the review is needed.
+Based on Bill's preferences, Steve can keep that in place, or transfer Bill to an Aboriginal and Torres Strait Islander assessment organisation when the review is needed.

-Option B: Bill indicates that he would prefer to be assessed by a First Nations assessment organisation, he understands that this may take time to get booked in, understands the impacts to his health and aged care needs; and is happy to wait for the referral to be re-directed.
+Option B: Bill indicates that he would prefer to be assessed by an Aboriginal and Torres Strait Islander assessment organisation, he understands that this may take time to get booked in, understands the impacts to his health and aged care needs; and is happy to wait for the referral to be re-directed.
 Steve makes arrangements to transfer the referral for Bill (referrals and rejections are covered in Section 4.2 of the manual).

-Best practice for the client is that Steve supports the client's choice and his organisation makes contact with the First Nations assessment organisation in the region to ensure that they have capacity, and support a warm handover to transfer Bill.
+Best practice for the client is that Steve supports the client's choice and his organisation makes contact with the Aboriginal and Torres Strait Islander assessment organisation in the region to ensure that they have capacity, and support a warm handover to transfer Bill.